-The IPCC (2000) default uncertainties for CO2 emission factors have been applied to cement and lime production (Table 4.2.1).
-The uncertainty for CO2 from glass production has been assessed by CRL Energy (2011).
+The IPCC (2000) default uncertainties for CO2 emission factors have been applied to cement and lime production (table 4.2.1).
+The IPCC (2006) default uncertainty has been applied to glass production.

 An uncertainty of ± 1 per cent has been applied to the activity data for cement.
 The range of ± 1 to ± 2 per cent is provided in IPCC (2000).
-As the data is provided directly from the companies to the Ministry of Economic Development the lower end of the range has been selected.
-The IPCC (2000) defaults for the plant-level data for the CaO content of the clinker (± 1 per cent uncertainty), and for clinker kiln dust (± 5 per cent uncertainty) have been applied.
+As the data was provided directly from the companies to the Ministry of Economic Development (currently the Ministry of Business, Innovation and Employment) until 2010 and to the NZ ETS for 2010-2011, the lower end of the range has been selected.
+The IPCC (2000) defaults for the plant-level data for the CaO content of the clinker (± 1 per cent uncertainty) and for clinker kiln dust (± 5 per cent uncertainty) have been applied.

-The uncertainty for lime production activity data is ± 50 per cent.
-This takes into account the IPCC (2000) guidance that the uncertainty for activity data is likely to be much higher than for the emission factors because there is typically non-marketed lime that is not included in the estimates.
+The uncertainty for lime production takes into account the IPCC (2000) guidance that the uncertainty for activity data is likely to be much higher than for the emission factors because there is typically non-marketed lime that is not included in the estimates.
 The IPCC (2000) default of ± 100 per cent for activity data uncertainty has been applied.
 The IPCC (2000) ± 2 per cent uncertainty for the emission factor for lime has been applied.
+This high percentage of uncertainty has been applied although New Zealand has only three lime production companies that supply annual returns to the NZ ETS.
+The uncertainty estimates for this category may be revised after the completion of planned improvement activities for lime production (see section 4.2.6).

-Uncertainties in non-CO2 emission factors (Table 4.2.1) have been assessed by a contractor from the questionnaires and correspondence with industry sources (CRL Energy, 2006).
+Uncertainties in non-CO2 emission factors (table 4.2.1) have been assessed by a contractor from questionnaires and correspondence with industry sources (CRL Energy, 2006a).